Conscious Reciprocity: The Space Between Giving and Receiving

 My Personal Evolution of Giving and Receiving

 For a long time, I didn’t realize how afraid I was to take up space.
-I wanted people to see my heart and make offerings in return without being asked (because that was SO uncomfortable!).
-I wanted to be valued - but without having to name what that value actually looked like.
-I wanted to be seen - but without standing in the full visibility that being seen requires.
-I was afraid to “be a burden,” (one of my stories) yet ironically was CARRING a great deal of the burden for others (the first year of SCNC Sunday Circle, I actually PAID for us all to be there lol).
+I wanted people to see my light and my heart, and make offerings (in business and my personal life) in return without being asked by me (because that was SO uncomfortable!).
+I wanted to be valued - but without having to name what that value actually looked like or bear the discomfort of holding the standard of my value.

 When I found myself feeling resentful after I received (gross not net) only $30 in donations after a Special Solstice Circle that I had put my heart and soul into, I realized something needed to change.